‘Goodwill-don’t-leave-us tour’: More stumbles on Royal Caribbean visit

 No official reason was given, but royal commentators suggested it had something to do with the protests that forced the Duke and Duchess of Cambridge to cancel a trip to a Belize village in March.

-Prince William and Kate faced plenty of difficulties during their tour of Belize, the Bahamas and Jamaica, with the latter’s prime minister Andrew Holness telling the royals that his country is “moving on” and intends to become a republic.
+Prince William and Kate Middleton faced plenty of difficulties during their tour of Belize, the Bahamas and Jamaica, with the latter’s prime minister Andrew Holness telling the royals that his country was “moving on” and intended to become a republic.

 An open letter

-Explaining their call for reparations, the commission said that across the region, “many still live in deep persistent poverty and social despair”.
+Explaining its call for reparations, the commission said that across the region, “many still live in deep persistent poverty and social despair”.

 “The call for reparation is not an academic exercise,” the letter read.